 Southwest Animal Transport Team-

 is a group of volunteers who donate their time to rescue animals - one flight at a time!
 Using nonrev benefits, we collaborate with DART (Delta Animal Rescue Transports), fosters, shelters, rescues who pull from high kill shelters and sanctuaries to transport rescued animals to their FURever home.

 This is strictly a volunteer service.
 Flight Angels (transporters) are willing to use their benefits to transport animals in the cabin of the plane in the continental United States.
 (Transports are subject to SWA Pet Policies).

 All requested transports are approved by the administrators of this volunteer based group.
 An application must be submitted by either the sending or receiving rescue org and approved.
 Once approved, a TRANSPORT REQUEST will be posted to locate a Flight Angel.
-Once FILLED, post will be deleted and coordination between organizations, admins and Flight Angels will be communicated thru group text or group chat.
+Once FILLED, post will be deleted and coordination between organizations, admins and Flight Angels will be communicated thru group message.

 Hello! and welcome to SWATT!
 We are a group of passionate, animal loving

 Southwest Airlines employees and retirees who volunteer our time and

 free travel to transport rescue pets across the U.S.

 Are We Right For Your Rescue?

 Our company is gracious to give us free travel benefits.
 However, we fly standby.
 Standby means we do not have a confirmed seat.
 We are given empty seats on a flight.
 We are pretty good at routing, schedules, and choosing the best day and flights for a transport.
 Everyone involved needs to be flexible and available on the best travel day chosen for the transports to be successful.
 If you have an urgent situation, we may or may not be able to accommodate you.
 We are a passionate group and strive to help you and your rescue.
 Southwest Airlines charges a "pet in cabin fee" of $95.
 This fee will be paid prior to the flight.